jamesrayman/Ero/docs/euclid.md

 #### `import` Statements

 `import` statements are statements which run another Euclid file.
 These statements have the syntax `import(name)` where `name` is a string which contains the library or file path to import.
 Multiple imports can be done with one import by adding multiple names as parameters.
 Each library or file may only be imported once per execution.
 Duplicate imports are ignored and should not generate any warnings or errors.
-Below are some examples of imports:
+Below are some examples of imports.

 ```text
 import("test.euclid")           # import a file